Containerising the DataDog Agent for HTTP health-checks using DigitalOcean App Platform and Terraform

 tls_verify: true

-Deploying the service
+Deploying the Service

 Now that we had built the service into a self-managed container, we investigated the platforms available to deploy and run it.
-There are many platforms available which offer such a means, from AWS Fargate to Google Cloud Run.
+There are many platforms available that offer such means, from AWS Fargate to Google Cloud Run.
 Upon review, we opted for DigitalOcean App Platform, which provided a cost-effective means ($5 a month!) of spinning up and running a container.

-Not only is App Platform cost-efficient, it provided egress network access (a requirement for such a service as ours) and the ability to seamlessly integrate the deployment process into a GitHub repository pipeline.
+Not only is App Platform cost-efficient, but it also provided egress network access (a requirement for such a service as ours) and the ability to seamlessly integrate the deployment process into a GitHub repository pipeline.
 This allows us to simply push changes to the service repository within GitHub and let DigitalOcean handle building and deploying the new image.

 We are big proponents of Infrastructure as Code (IaC) at MyBuilder, and another selling point to us was the ability to define the App Platform service within Terraform.
-Coupled with DataDog we were able to combine the two third-party providers into our desired configuration like so.
+Coupled with DataDog, we were able to combine the two third-party providers into our desired configuration like so.

 resource "digitalocean_app" "datadog_http_check" {